DAAR Communications’ suspension: NBC obeys court order - Vanguard News

 The National Broadcasting Commission says it has complied with the Ex-parte Order granted by the Federal High Court, Abuja Division on Friday, 7th June, 2019.

-In a statement released on Saturday the Commission said it had taken note of the court order which was sequel upon a Motion Ex-parte dated 30th of May, 2019 and filed on the 1st of May, 2019, by Daar Communications PLC.
+In a statement released on Saturday the Commission said it had taken note of the court order which was sequel upon a Motion Ex-parte dated 30th of May, 2019 and filed on 31st of May, 2019, by Daar Communications PLC.

-The Commission, however, noted with disappointment that despite the suspension of its operation license, DAAR Communications Pls had continued to breach of the Nigeria Broadcasting Code.
+The Commission however noted with disappointment that despite the suspension of its operation licence, DAAR Communications Pls had continued to breach of the Nigeria Broadcasting Code

-Suspension of AIT, Raypower: Molestation against Nigerian media – Timi Frank(Opens in a new browser tab)
+.Ikpeazu wins 2018 AIT Outstanding Governor award(Opens in a new browser tab)

 The statement reads in parts, ‘‘The National Broadcasting Commission wishes to take note of the Ex-parte Order granted by the Federal High Court, Abuja Division on the 7th day of June, 2019 to Daar Communications PLC.